mowerther/iop_nns/README.md

 The data are loaded into `pnn.data.DataScenario` objects, which are dataclasses containing:
 * the training scenario label – e.g. `random_split.train_scenario` is `pnn.constants.random_split`.
-* training data – e.g. `random_split.train_data` is a Pandas DataFrame with 1159 rows and 132 columns including Rrs and IOPs.
+* the training data – e.g. `random_split.train_data` is a Pandas DataFrame with 1159 rows and 132 columns including Rrs and IOPs.
 * a `dict` of testing scenarios and testing data – e.g. `random_split.test_scenarios_and_data` is a dict of one item, with key `pnn.constants.random_split` and value a Pandas DataFrame with 1160 rows and 132 columns including Rrs and IOPs.

 The `DataScenario` object can be unpacked if wanted, e.g. `scenario_train, data_train, scenarios_and_data_test = random_split`.